 If you’re new to photography, here’s a brief recap for you: The proper pronunciation of ISO has been quite a debate in the industry for several years.
 It’s not a big deal in the grand scheme of things, but you have your diehards on both sides

 Free Photography Education

-Sign up for a free account and get photography training, tips and special offers from our partners delivered straight to your inbox.
+Sign up for our email list and get photography training, tips and special offers from our partners delivered straight to your inbox.